danahynes/KillSwitch/README.md

 ## RetroPie
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
-THIS DOES NOT WORK - STILL NOODLING OUT THE FINAL CODE\
+TODO: RETROPIE - THIS DOES NOT WORK - STILL NOODLING OUT THE FINAL CODE\
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
 The software installed on your Pi is compatible with RetroPie.
 Where you see "killswitch-settings.py" above, select "KillSwitch" from the "Ports" menu item.